secure-software-engineering/actions/documentation/README.md

       - main
     types:
       - opened
       - closed                        # Required, otherwise the preview is not deleted
       - synchronize
       - reopened
-    # Only trigger on changes in documentation related files
+    paths:                            # Only trigger on changes in documentation related files
-    paths:
       - mkdocs.yml
       - docs/**
-      - .github/workflows/doc_preview.yml
+      - .github/workflows/documentation-preview.yml     # same name as this file!

 concurrency:
   group: gh-pages